tonytw1/gauge-controller/README.md

 # Gauge controller

-Simple UI and router to cherry pick metrics from the metrics bus and send them to display devices; namely the [https://github.com/tonytw1/analog-monitoring-system](analog monitoring dashboard).
+Simple router and UI to cherry pick metrics from the metrics bus and send them to display devices; namely the [analog monitoring dashboard](https://github.com/tonytw1/analog-monitoring-system).

 Metrics are made available on a metrics MQTT channel.
 The display devices listen on a seperate gauges MQTT channel and periodically announce themselves.